crowl0gic/ffmpeg-nvidia/README.md

 ```
 movie_extpipe ffmpeg -y -f rawvideo -pix_fmt yuv420p -video_size %wx%h -framerate %fps -i pipe:0 -vcodec libx264 -preset ultrafast -f mp4 %f.mp4
 ```
 5. Since the stream is a slice of video data, it doesn't contain an identifying header that ffmpeg can readily use to identify its content.
+The stream file can be used to test the ffmpeg command that will be used in our Motion configuration.
 We need to tell ffmpeg what it's working with (steps i-v are for this purpose).
 I recommend switching to the /tmp directory and testing your ffmpeg commands there to catch and resolve error messages.
     1. `-y` # overwrites output files without a prompt
     2. `-f rawvideo`
     3. `-pix_fmt yuv420p`